AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 zendesk_id: 360016504552
 ---

-Use reports in MBI to help you answer business questions - whether you simply want to see this month’s revenue compared to last year or understand your acquisition costs for your latest AdWords campaign.
+Use reports in MBI to help you answer business questions - whether you simply want to see this month's revenue compared to last year or understand your acquisition costs for your latest AdWords campaign.

 What does that path from question to answer look like, exactly?

-To help you visualize this process, we’ve mapped out that route below.
+To help you visualize this process, we have mapped out that route below.
 This topic will shed some light on both how we approach an analytical question, and the backend logistics required to get you the data you need.

 ## Starting with the question

 We know that you are constantly asking questions to improve your business, from increasing customer satisfaction to cutting supply costs.
 We will focus on how to translate your questions into analyses that help you drive decisions.

-For our example, let’s assume that we want to answer the following question:
+For our example, we assume that we want to answer the following question:

-* *“How fast do my new registrants convert?”*
+* *"How fast do my new registrants convert?"*

 ## Identifying a measurement

 With our question in hand, it is time to identify a list of possible analyses and measurements to help answer the question.
-For this example, let’s focus on the following metric:
+For this example, focus on the following metric:

 * *Average time from registration to first purchase date per user*